On the K\"onig-Hall-Egerv\'ary theorem for multidimensional matrices and multipartite hypergraphs: -dimensional case, main questions and conjectures

-By the definition, if we replace some entry $a_\alpha =0$ of the matrix $A$ by a unity one then we obtain some matrix with a polydiagonal $K$.
+By the definition, if we add some entry to the support of $A$, then we obtain a matrix with a polydiagonal $K$.
 Since $k_\alpha \leq 1$, the weight of the polyplex $K$ constricted back to the matrix $A$ is not less than $n-1$.
 Therefore, the deficiency $\delta$ of $A$ is at most $1$. \end{proof}

-As we noted before, optimal polyplexes in multidimensional matrices have rational weights, so the deficiency $\delta$ of any extremal matrix is some rational number $\nicefrac{p}{q}$.
-The denominator $q$ of $\delta$ is bound by modulo by the largest minor of the incidence matrix of a $d$-partite hypergraph, so it does not exceed $d^{nd}$.
+As we noted before, the weight of an optimal polyplex is rational, so the deficiency $\delta$ of any extremal matrix is some rational number $\nicefrac{p}{q}$.
+The denominator $q$ of $\delta$ is bound in modulus by the largest minor of the incidence matrix of a $d$-partite hypergraph, so it does not exceed $d^{nd}$.

-Considered examples of extremal matrices and the results our investigation motivate us to propose the following.
+Considered examples of extremal matrices and the results of our investigation motivate us to propose the following.

 \begin{con} The deficiency $\delta$ of any extremal matrix is equal to $\nicefrac{1}{m}$ for some $m \in \mathbb{N}$. \end{con}

 \begin{quest} \end{quest}